 Campaigns Before Legislation?

-However, despite promotions, the facts are still clear – the ‘Dutchie’ wear helmets less frequently than other European cyclists.
+Despite promotions, the facts are still clear – the ‘Dutchies’ wear helmets less frequently than other European cyclists.

-The number of people, that wear bike helmets differs greatly around Europe.
+The number of people, who wear bike helmets differs greatly around Europe.

 Sources: Dekra (2020), Fietsersbond (2024), Rådet for sikker trafik (2023) & l’Observatoire national interministériel de la sécurité routière (2020)

-A survey from Dekra showed that 20% of every European cyclist uses a helmet.
-A number far above the Dutch number.
-And in France, where the number is 31%, it is even mandatory to wear a helmet for children under the age of 12.
+A survey from Dekra showed that 20% of every European cyclist uses a helmet, a number far above the Dutch number.
+In France, where the number is 31%, it is even mandatory to wear a helmet for children under the age of 12.

-Fietsersbond has not been a part of any campaigns for bike helmets yet, even though it is being discussed regularly at the union.
+Fietsersbond has not yet been a part of any campaigns for bike helmets, even though it is being discussed regularly at the union.
 Especially concerning older people, who tend to have higher risks of accidents in the traffic while cycling.
 But the union’s point of view, supporting any legislation about any mandatory bike helmets, remains unaffected:

 “Mandatory helmet is something, that I don’t think we will be in favor of,” says Wim Bot.